sychus/CodeReviewMCP/CONTRIBUTING.md

-# Contributing to CodeReview MCP (Claude & Gemini)
+# Contributing to CodeReview MCP (Claude, Gemini & Codex)

 First off, thank you for considering contributing to CodeReview MCP! 🎉